nuclearsandwich/cage/README.md

 - 0.0.1 Have a working, if ugly and hacky console.

+- 0.0.2 Write tests for whatever I can.

 - 0.1.0 Clean up the prompt and solidify the command set.
 Support .cagerc files.

 - 0.2.0 Use decorators to pretty print responses.